Blanket25/TidyApp-Migracode_Final-Project/README.md

 #### GitHub Contract

-- Everytime to do a task, create a new branch, with te task name, push it and do a Pull Request
+- Everytime you do a task, create a new branch, with the task name, push it and do a Pull Request
 - Commit regularly
-- Before starting working on your code, do pull to have the latest updates in the repo
+- Before starting working on your code, do a pull to have the latest updates in the repo

 #### Pull request contract